djalbat/yapp/README.md

 If you want to change the colours of pretty printed XML, therefore, you can duplicate this scheme and change the colours to the ones you like.
 You then only need to change the scheme that the XML style utilises, otherwise leaving the style as-is.

 Perhaps the best way to get started with rendering your own styles is to look at the example code, see below.

-## The examples

-Open the `index.html` file in the root of the repository.
-There is an example for each of the supported languages.

 ## FiraCode